 While some might be more familiar with skin smoothing capabilities in Photoshop, the process can also be done in Lightroom (which is especially helpful if you already work in Lightroom for your post-wedding workflow).
 Learning how to smooth skin in Lightroom can save you time and deliver results your clients will love.

 Here at ShootDotEdit, we provide color correction services for wedding photographers and know how important it is to have the knowledge into some of the more complex aspects of Lightroom and adjustments that can be made to your wedding images.
 Below, we put together the best techniques for smoothing skin in Lightroom below.

 Deciding on a Look for Your Photos

 Retouching techniques in Lightroom can be used for different effects on wedding photos, and it can be helpful to have a sense of what styles complement your approach best.
-Your unique photography style will help you know what effects you would like on your photos, and which you would not.
+Your unique photography style will help you know what effects you would like on your photos, such as blurring the background or adding a vignette, and which you would not.
 Going heavy with the post-processing will result in a tighter, more commercial feel for your images, while a restrained touch will provide a more natural look.